 This post may contain affiliate links.
 Please read my disclosure.

-I'm all about scones, from blueberry scones to raspberry and white chocolate scones to chocolate chip scones to apple scones to bacon cheddar scones.
+I'm all about scones, from chocolate chip scones to bacon cheddar scones to jam scones.

 If you aren't familiar with scones, they are pretty much biscuits with a little bit of sugar.
 I imagine like most Americans, I didn't have many scones growing up.
 But watching The Great British Baking Show constantly made me crave them.